Definitions of S, I and R

 *Exposure is a function of how the mode of administration, dose, dosing interval, infusion time, as well as distribution and excretion of the antimicrobial agent will influence the infecting organism at the site of infection.

 The change has wide implications for microbiological routine laboratories, clinical reporting and advice and antimicrobial resistance surveillance.
 The tradition to lump I and R together as "non-susceptible" is no longer valid.
 Lumping categories together is best avoided.
-Per cent resistance (%R) will adequately describe resistance development and %S and %I (both susceptible categories) are either listed separately or lumped together as susceptible.
+Per cent resistance (%R) will adequately describe resistance development and %S and %I (both susceptible categories) are best listed separately or lumped together under a heading of "susceptible".

-To help understand and use the new S, I and R definitions and the ATUs in the clinical laboratory, EUCAST has publsihed the following:
+To help understand and use the new S, I and R definitions and the ATUs in the clinical laboratory, EUCAST has published the following:

 - 3-page information to clinical colleagues